iCloud: Lock and track your device using Lost Mode in Find My iPhone

 Lost Mode requires an iOS device that meets the minimum system requirements listed in the Apple Support article System requirements for iCloud.
 With Apple Watch, you must have watchOS 3 or later installed to use Lost Mode.

 You can lock a Mac or an iOS 5 device, but you can’t track it.
 If you lock a Mac, you can’t locate it if it’s not near a previously used Wi-Fi network, and you can’t change the passcode remotely, unlock it, or erase it.

 Turn on Lost Mode or lock a device

-Click All Devices, then select the device you want to track or lock.
+Click All Devices, then select the device you want to put into Lost Mode or lock.

 Click Lost Mode or Lock.

 Follow the onscreen instructions, keeping the following in mind: